 Option Two: Lab Tests for Gluten Cross-Reactive Foods

 Lab testing is the second option.
-I recommended that all of my patients who ditched gluten yet did not go grain, legume, and dairy-free take the Cyrex Array 4 gluten cross-reactivity test,.
-This was particularly important for anyone with any type of autoimmunity.
-I also recommend this test for anyone who has eliminated gluten from their diet yet is still experiencing the symptoms that point to gluten cross-reactivity.
+I recommended that all of my patients who ditched gluten yet did not go grain, legume, and dairy-free take the Cyrex Array 4 gluten cross-reactivity test, This was particularly important for anyone with any type of autoimmunity.
+I also recommended this test for anyone who had eliminated gluten from their diet yet was still experiencing the symptoms that point to gluten cross-reactivity.

 What to Do if You’re Experiencing Gluten Cross-Reactivity